indefinities/Homo-Encrypt-Facebook-Data/README.md

 *Purpose: To use sample Facebook datasets to conduct an experiment on the validity of homomorphic encryption.*

 # Usage
-Our research project utilizes the [Microsoft's PySEAL GitHub Repository](https://github.com/Lab41/PySEAL/).
+Our research project utilizes the [Lab41's PySEAL GitHub Repository](https://github.com/Lab41/PySEAL/).

 Docker Documentation: https://docs.docker.com/